baldeguer-riquelme/F100_Prok_Recomb_auto/README.md

 If an error arises be sure that the folder where the script is trying to put the databases exists

-3. Download F100 pipeline scripts and add them to the bin folder for the conda environment (critical, otherwise the script won't work)
+3. Download tge original F100 repository and add the scripts to the bin folder in the conda environment (important step!
+Otherwise the F100_main.py script won't work)

 ```
 git clone https://github.com/rotheconrad/F100_Prok_Recombination.git